mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * `KeyPackage.extensions`
 * `GroupInfo.extensions`

-GREASE values MUST NOT be included in the `proposal_type` field of a Proposal object or the `credential_type` field of a Credential object.
-A Proposal or Credential containing a GREASE value in one of these fields MUST be rejected as malformed.
-Extensions with GREASE types MUST NOT be included in GroupContext extensions, and thus MUST NOT appear in `GroupContext.extensions` or GroupContextExtensions proposals.
-A GroupContext object or GroupContextExtensions proposal containing GREASE a extension MUST be rejected as malformed.

 For the KeyPackage and GroupInfo extensions, the `extension_data` for GREASE extensions MAY have any contents selected by the sender, since they will be ignored by a correctly-implemented receiver.
 For example, a sender might populate these extensions with a randomly-sized amount of random data.

+GREASE values MUST NOT be sent in the following fields, because an unsupported value in one these fields (including a GREASE value), will cause the enclosing message to be rejected:

+* `Proposal.proposal_type`
+* `Credential.credential_type`
+* `GroupContext.extensions`
+* `GroupContextExtensions.extensions`

 A set of values reserved for GREASE have been registered in the various registries in {{iana-considerations}}.
 This prevents conflict between GREASE